sidravic/sidravic.github.io/_posts/2020-04-19-Object-Detection.md

 1. The category of the classified image
 2. The bounding box of the image.

-The classification part of the problem remains the same where we use a Categorical Cross Entropy as our loss function.
+The classification part of the problem remains the same where we use Categorical Cross Entropy as our loss function.
 But the bounding box part of our output is a regression problem.

 So after Resnet determines the classes of the largest image we need to run regression on our final layers and return both the class and the coordinates the identify the image.